michaelbromley/angularUtils/src/directives/disqus/README.md

 ```

  If you omit the `ready-to-bind` attribute, the Disqus widget will be created immediately.
 This is okay so long as
- rely on interpolated data which is not available on page load.
+ you don't rely on interpolated data which is not available on page load.